Rudy Lai

 Summary

-• CSX has progressively adopted AI and machine learning technologies since 2016, starting with IoT-enabled machine learning for train delay indexing and operational insights, advancing to AI-powered safety tools like trespassing detection developed by Rutgers researchers by 2022.
+• CSX has progressively adopted AI technologies since 2016, starting with IoT-enabled machine learning to analyze train delays and evolving towards advanced AI solutions integrated into operations by 2025.

 VIBE METER